-How to broach this sensitive topic,ee access FREE continence pants (if eligible in your LA) and prepare the bathroom for all eventualities…
+How to broach this sensitive topic, access FREE continence pants (if eligible in your Local Authority) and prepare the bathroom for all eventualities…

 Continence is one of the topics I’m most asked about and is often an incredibly sensitive subject to broach or prepare for.
 It’s an important topic, that I’ve had to take a run up at here.
 Continence confidence can boost health, self-esteem and make life easier all round.
-I want to be as sensitive as the subject requires yet not shy away from being of real practical help.
-So I’ll aim for minimal faff.
+I want to be sensitive yet not shy away from being of real practical help.

 Continence health

 First, consult a GP about incontinence.
 Lifestyle changes, Kegel exercises and ‘bladder training’ may well help.
-Incontinence is not something we should resign ourselves to.
+Incontinence is not something we should resign ourselves to as part of ageing.

 Broaching the subject of continence